zhen8838/uwimg/src/hw0/README.md

 ## Turn it in ##

-You only need to turn in one file, your `process_image.c`.
-Use the dropbox link on the class website.
+You only need to turn in one file, your `process_image.c`, on canvas under Homework 0.

 [1]: https://en.wikipedia.org/wiki/SRGB#The_sRGB_transfer_function_("gamma")
 [2]: https://en.wikipedia.org/wiki/Luma_(video)